-As I was flipping through my diary from this time last year, I was reminded of the sleep troubles I used to have.
+As I was flipping through my diary from last year, I was reminded of the sleep troubles I used to have.
 Not only would it take hours for me to fall asleep, it was shallow and inconsistent with me waking up at 4 a.m (every night!) unable to smoothly doze off again.
-By making few changes to my bedtime routine, my sleep got upgraded to a high quality nightly rest.
-I’d love to share with you what helped me.
+I made a few changes to my bedtime routine and found ways to upgrade my sleep.
+I’m not a health practitioner by any means, this is simply what’s helped me and I’d love to pass it on.

-Camomile tea is a classic hot relaxing beverage before bedtime.
+Chamomile tea is a classic hot relaxing beverage, perfect before bedtime.
+This tea has a very calming impact to the body and mind.
 I usually add half a teaspoon powdered reishi mushroom.
-Best time to drink is 1,5 hour before tucking yourself in so you don’t have to run to the bathroom when you’re all settled in bed.
+Best time to drink is 1,5 hour before tucking yourself in so you don’t have to run to the bathroom when you’re all settled in.

 Lavender and lemon essential oils

 Lavender oil is known to be linked to relaxation and winding down.
 I love essential oils, and while trying out different ones lemon quickly became a refreshing favorite.
 Every night I sprinkle a couple of drops of both lavender and citrus oil on my bed before climbing in.

 There are plenty of yoga videos on Youtube focusing on night time relaxation.
 My favorite channel is “Yoga by Kassandra”.
 Her night time videos include pose combinations for stretching, loosening up tensions in the body and overall relaxation.
 The best part is that the yoga sequences are done in bed.
 Once the session is completed, all you need to do is get under the covers.
 Ps! learn the poses by heart, you’ll understand why in the final point.

 Here’s a big one: shut off all technology!